ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * Interface analysis helps in sizing and estimations as well.
 As far as sizing is concern, the interfaces are considered as non-functional requirements.
 * In interface analysis, the **description** of each interface, **batch feed**, transactional files and interfaces to and from the systems (**input and output of each interface**) are very important factors.
 Also the **validation rules** that govern the interfaces and **events** that might trigger the interaction will be documented.
 * In interface analysis, the user expectation is also documented.
+* The **disadvantage** for the interface analysis technique is it does not provide an understanding of the underlying business process